Font Size:

 Staff

-Jesse leads the Bay Area Climate Change Council.
+Victoria leads the Bay Area Climate Change Council.
 She is responsible for the overall management of the collective, including the development and execution of BACCC’s strategic plan, supervision of its staff team, and oversight of its budget and operations.
-Jesse holds a Honours Bachelor of Arts and a Doctor of Law Degree from the University of Toronto.
-Prior to working with BACCC, Jesse practiced law in the private sector, with leadership responsibilities as a partner of a boutique law firm.
-Outside of her work with BACCC, Jesse serves as a director of several local not-for-profit organizations.
+Victoria is a lawyer with experience advising hundreds of clients in private sector, government and not-for-profit.
+She has deep experience in leading collaborative efforts, first demonstrated as diplomat with the Canadian foreign service, working as part of Canada’s trade negotiations team.
+She has a JD from the University of Saskatchewan and a B.Com from Queen’s University.
+In her personal time, Victoria volunteers as a director for two not-for-profit organizations.

 Julia McLeod (she/her),